-The District Police Department operates two turbine-powered helicopters that provide seven-days-a-week police patrol coverage.
-Two Police Officer-Pilots and one Volunteer Flight Medic operate these agile, high-speed aircraft.
+The District's Police Department operates two turbine-powered helicopters that provide seven-days-a-week police patrol coverage.
+The Air Support Unit operates with a Chief Pilot/Police Sergeant, Police Officer/Helicopter Pilots, Tactical Flight Officers (TFOs) and an Aircraft Maintenance Specialist.
 Helicopter crews work in concert with District Police patrol officers to ensure the safety of all park visitors.
-In addition, District Police helicopters will assist any allied police agency requesting mutual aid.
-District Police aircraft are equipped with multiple police band radios, high-powered binoculars, thermal-imaging equipment and a 30-million candlepower Nightsun® spotlight for night operations.
+In addition, District Police helicopters may assist any allied police agency requesting mutual aid.
+District Police aircraft are equipped with multiple police band radios, high-powered binoculars, thermal-imaging equipment, and a 30-million candlepower Nightsun® spotlight for night operations.

 During the prolonged hot, dry months of the summer and fall, the Helicopter Unit teams up with the District Fire Department to provide Heli-Tac and water bucket responses to fires.
 Bambi Bucket® equipment is carried on all routine patrol flights, enabling a rapid response to fires.
 If a fire should erupt, the Bambi Bucket is quickly attached to the helicopter for direct attack.
 Ponds, streams and lakes are ready water sources for providing rapid delivery of water on active fires via the Bambi Bucket.
 During times of extreme fire hazards, Park District Fire Fighters act as Heli-Tac crewmembers and are transported swiftly to fires.
 Once deployed at the fire scene, Heli-Tac crews act in concert with the water-dropping helicopter in an effort to extinguish fires quickly.